 The club is open on Saturday nights from 8 pm — 10 pm and features some of the best newcomer and veteran comedians in NYC.
 Once a month they host Thunderbird, with special guest comedians.
 Past performers have been seen on: Letterman, MTV, BET, and Comedy Central.
 Want to test your skills?
 Yup, there are open mike opportunities.
 Tickets are $20.00 at the door.

 103 Waverly Pl, New York, NY 10011

 The Village has been a place for expression for decades.
-If you’re ever looking for an evening of enjoying off-the-beaten-path entertainment, make your way to Greenwich Village and you’ll find something any day of the week.
+If you’re ever looking for an evening of off-the-beaten-path entertainment, make your way to Greenwich Village and you’ll find something to laugh about any day of the week.